hkajur/FileBasedDesktopSearchEngine/README.md

 java FDSEE token filename
 ```

+I have it set so it can only accept TEXT files not HTML files
+Need to work on that later

 Currently, I have it so it runs the searchable each time even if you run the action token
 I will have to fix that for later.
 But for now, it will output the string to standard output
 like this: